 Sadly, these deals are no more.

-This is for a Dublin to Philadelphia flight.
-The tax charge used to be £28 but is now £223.
+For a Dublin to Philadelphia flight, the tax charge used to be £28 but is now £223.

 This is not BA’s fault, per se.